kulikov-dev/DevExpress-WinForms-Extension/README.md

 ### Utils
 * SkinHelper.
 Utils to work with colors considering the App Theme.
 * SolidBrushesCache.
 LRU cache for solid brushes.
+* RegexMaskHelper.
+Common regex patterns to use as a Mask in editors/repositories.
 * XtraUserControlHelper.
 Allows to show a XtraUserControl in popup window with float/dialog-box modes.